KabukiStarship/Script2/experimental/universal_polar_addressing_specification_rfc.md

 ### 3.3.a Universal Address Format Packet

+***Notice of change*** *This packet format is not set in stone or tested.
+The IPv6 protocol uses 128-bit headers, but that just isn't necessary with UPIP because routing MAY require fewer stages of translation or it may not depending on how the circuits pan out.*

 |  b95-b64  | b38-b32 |  b31  | b30-b24 |  b23  | b22-b12  |  b14  |  b13-b5   |  b_4  | b_3-b_0 |
 |:---------:|:-------:|:-----:|:-------:|:-----:|:--------:|:-----:|:---------:|:-----:|:-------:|
 |     0     | Radians |   0   |  Radius |   0   | Latitude |   0   | Longitude |   0   | Height  |